Tell me, what did your family vacations look like when you were growing up?

 On soft Spring nights I’ll stand in the yard under the stars – Something good will come out of all things yet – And it will be golden and eternal just like that – There’s no need to say another word. – Big Sur

-Though Jack’s work, Big Sur, spoke of his battle with alcohol addiction and finally succumbing to its grasp, his words in this quote remind me of the way I often feel when staring off into the distance.
+Jack’s work, Big Sur, spoke of his battle with alcohol addiction and finally succumbing to its grasp.
+His words in this quote remind me of the way I often feel when staring off into the distance.
 Things finally start to align when I’m given the time and space to think close to nature’s heart, far from big cities, crowds, and skyscrapers.

 There’s something about staring at the California coastal horizon and imagining the possibilities that exist out there that result in the kind of clarity I can’t find elsewhere.
 I imagine he might have felt the same.